GoGoCarl/gogogibbon/README.md

 ### Quick Start

 Out the box, GoGoGibbon has three helper methods that you can add to your ActiveModel to get you started.
-In order to use these methods, you will first need to <code>include GoGoGibbon</code>.

 1.  <code>mailchimp_on_create</code> will subscribe your user to the subscription list when the record is created.
 It will use the